openscanner/XGuardian/README.md

 ## Issue Report
 You can create issue at [github](https://github.com/openscanner/XGuardian/issues), or send email to wuyd@openscanner.cc

+## Interpreting Results
+When a potential vulnerability is found, it will appear highlighted in the scan results.
+You can use the magnifying glass icon to open the file in Finder and the delete button to remove it's authority.

 ## About US
 We are an newly company focus on mobile secrutiy.
 This software is my first app at apple's platform, so if have any issue, please let me known.